 Whenever you meet with a member of the health visitor team they will be checking that your child is doing the things we would expect for their age, but as parents or carers, we see you as the experts of your own child.
 If you ever have any concerns, please contact your health visitor at your local well-baby clinic.

 During the first few years parents or carers will be invited to see a member of the health visiting team to check that their baby is meeting their developmental milestones – we call these core contacts.
 There are four core contacts, 10 to 14 days after your baby is born, when your baby is between 6 to 8 weeks old, 9 to 12 months old and at 2 ½ years old.
 From 9 to 12 months to help you and the health visitor team know your baby is doing what we expect, we use a tool called ‘The Ages and Stages Questionnaire’ – this is normally sent to you to complete before your health visitor team appointment and is very easy to fill in, but if you need some help please ask.

-All children are different and develop at their own pace but your love and attention is their best encouragement.
+All children are different and develop at their own pace, but your love and attention are their best encouragement.

-If there are any concerns for your baby’s development, your health visitor will explain to you so that together you can decide the best plan to help your child.
+If there are any concerns for your baby’s development, your health visitor will explain them to you so that together you can decide on the best plan to help your child.

 Lots to learn…